victorialynndavis16-cyber/ocm-ai-toolkit/README.md

-# OCM Diagnostic Agent
+# EODI Diagnostic Prototype

-The OCM Diagnostic Agent is a Streamlit prototype for assessing AI adoption readiness and turning the results into practical change-management guidance.
+The Executive Operating Discipline Index (EODI) is a Streamlit prototype for assessing whether an executive team has the operating discipline required to convert AI capability into enterprise value.

-Use it to capture a quick readiness baseline and identify the next best adoption actions.
+The core thesis is constraint-based: AI value is limited by the weakest elements of the operating model.
+A company can have strong AI tools, but if decision velocity, incentives, talent mobility, capital reallocation, or executive fluency are weak, AI productivity will not reliably convert into economic outcomes.

-## How it works
+## Dimensions

-Users respond to questions across key dimensions:
+The app scores five EODI dimensions:

+- Decision Velocity
+- Incentive Alignment
+- Talent Redeployment
-- Leadership alignment
+- Capital Reallocation
-- Decision-making clarity
+- Executive Fluency

+Each dimension includes four diagnostic questions scored on a 1-5 slider.
+The app averages each dimension, normalizes the result to 0-1, and calculates:

+- EODI Structural Integrity Score using the geometric mean
+- Average Maturity Score using a simple average
+- Constraint Stack showing the lowest three dimensions
-- Workforce capability
+- Top Constraint
+- Value Conversion Risk
-- Governance maturity
+- Executive summary
-- Reinforcement mechanisms
+- Recommended actions
-It collects context about an organization, change initiative, impacted audience, and AI use case, then scores five OCM readiness dimensions.

-The app produces an overall readiness score, dimension scores, top constraints, recommended interventions, an executive summary, and a 90-minute workshop agenda.
+- 90-minute workshop agenda

 ## How the Files Work Together

 - `app.py` contains the Streamlit user interface.
-It collects inputs and displays diagnostic outputs.
+It collects context, captures question-level slider responses, and displays diagnostic outputs.
+- `questions.py` contains the editable EODI dimension names, question wording, helper text, scale labels, and reverse-scoring flags.
+Start here when changing question wording or labels.
-- `skills.py` contains deterministic diagnostic functions for readiness scoring, constraint diagnosis, recommendations, executive summaries, and workshop agendas.
+- `skills.py` contains deterministic scoring, constraint diagnosis, recommendations, executive summary, and workshop agenda logic.
-- `prompts.py` stores reusable text instructions for a future AI-enabled version of the agent.
+- `prompts.py` stores reusable text instructions for a future AI-enabled version of the prototype.
 The current app does not call an external AI API.
-- `AGENTS.md` gives Codex repo-level guidance for keeping the prototype simple, readable, and OCM-oriented.
+- `AGENTS.md` gives Codex repo-level guidance for keeping the prototype simple, readable, deterministic, and executive-ready.
 - `requirements.txt` lists the Python package needed to run the Streamlit app.

 ## Run in Replit